golemfactory/reputation-aggregator-mock/requestor-agent/README.md

     --num-providers INT  # How many different providers will be tested.
                          # We'll always run only a single task per provider.

+    #   Optional
+    --offers-wait-timeout INT  # After this time (seconds) stop waiting for min-offers even if we didn't reach the treshold
+                               # Defaults to 60.

     #   Common yapapi args that have defaults & work just as in any yapapi example
     --subnet-tag